 The DNR has Operational Orders, which define the internal management of the department.
-Policies, guidelines, and directives are the divisions' way of further defining the ways that specific work is undertaken on state lands.
+Policies, guidelines, and directives are tools used to further define the ways that specific work is undertaken on state lands.
 Periodic review and updating of existing guidance documents occur, and new documents are developed as new policy needs are identified.